ToF-/LearningRust/life_the_universe_and_everything/README.md

     test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out

-Let's try this approach with our simple problem.

-First, let's a make a list of the tests our program should pass:
+What tests can we think of for the program given in the `Life, the universe and everything` exercise ?
+Let's make a list of them:

 1. *(the simplest case) given the line "42" in input, the program will output "42" and then stop.*
 2. *(the most frequent case) given some numbers in input, the program will print them until a "42" has been printed, then it will stop.*

 With these tests in mind, we can start again writing our program.

+### Testing input and output : a workaround
 But then we meet our first difficulty: how do we program a unit test to check what the output of program is, given a specific input ?
 Good unit tests in TDD are tests that respect the F.I.R.S.T criteria:

 - Fast, meaning that manually entering input won't work very well.
 - Indepedent, meaning that each test should be executing without having an effect on the execution of others tests.